 Antithyroid drugs during pregnancy — Propylthiouracil used to be the drug of choice during pregnancy because it causes less severe birth defects than methimazole.
 But experts now recommend that propylthiouracil be given during the first trimester only.
 This is because there have been rare cases of liver damage in people taking propylthiouracil.
 After the first trimester, women should switch to methimazole for the rest of the pregnancy.

 For women who are nursing, methimazole is probably a better choice than propylthiouracil (to avoid liver side effects).

 If you take antithyroid drugs, you should discuss your treatment with your doctor before becoming pregnant.
 Having radioiodine treatment at least six months before becoming pregnant can eliminate the need for antithyroid treatment during pregnancy.
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)" and "Hyperthyroidism during pregnancy: Treatment".)
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)" and "Hyperthyroidism during pregnancy: Treatment".)

 Antithyroid drug side effects — Most of the side effects of antithyroid drugs are minor, but major side effects can occur.
 Because there is no way to predict who will experience side effects, it is important to discuss all possible side effects before starting treatment.
 (See "Pharmacology and toxicity of thionamides".)

 Minor side effects — Up to 15 percent of people who take an antithyroid drug have minor side effects.
 Both methimazole and propylthiouracil can cause itching, rash, hives, joint pain and swelling, fever, changes in taste, nausea, and vomiting.